The Muppets Movie Adventures

-The Muppets Movie Adventures is a 2014 platform game developed by Virtual Toys and published by Sony Computer Entertainment, exclusively for the PlayStation Vita handheld system.
+The Muppets Movie Adventures is a 2014 platform video game developed by Virtual Toys and published by Sony Computer Entertainment for the PlayStation Vita.
 The title is based on the films The Muppets and Muppets Most Wanted.
 The game centres around the production of a movie, with characters from The Muppets era serving as the characters in the respective film.
-The Muppets Movie Adventures was released in Europe on November 5, 2014, with physical copies arriving a short time later.
+The Muppets Movie Adventures was released in PAL territories on 5 November 2014, with physical copies arriving a short time later.
 The North American version arrived a year later.
 Upon launch, the title received mixed to negative reviews.

 The game is narrated by Cheryl Henson, daughter of The Muppets era creator Jim Henson and the current president of the Jim Henson Foundation.

 Gameplay

 The Muppets Movie Adventures is a 2-dimensional side-scrolling platform game in which players traverse landscapes based on famous films, jumping across obstacles and exploring the terrain.
 Enemies appear in each chapter, who have the ability to swing or throw projectiles at the player (these vary depending on the stage).
 If hit, the player loses half of a heart; with three hearts being available, the gamer may receive a maximum of five hits before restarting from a nearby checkpoint.
 Hearts are scattered throughout the level.
 When collected, the life bar is restored to maximum capacity.
 Controlled characters also house weapons however, which allows the player to attack and defeat enemies.
 Mini-games in the style of dots and boxes are also scattered throughout levels.
 These puzzles must be solved in order for the player to progress through the stage.

 Each stage features a different player character and is centered around a particular movie genre (for example, level three is a western film), and features a unique story not related to other levels.
 At the end of each stage is a boss battle.
 Scattered throughout each level are collectibles as well.